colemanw/webform_civicrm/README.txt

 CUSTOM DATA

--This module can handle (almost) any custom fields you have created for contacts, addresses, or activities.
+-This module can handle (almost) any custom fields you have created for contacts, addresses, event participants, or activities.
 Two exceptions due to their complexity are contact references and files.
-Custom data for other CRM entities (cases, relationships, etc) are not currently supported.
+Custom data for other CRM entities (cases, relationships, etc.) are not currently supported.

 EVENT REGISTRATION